 - (a) In addition to satisfying Rule 2.3, a person must request and obtain the written permission of the Executive Director to be a Team Member if the person: - (i) is enrolled as a visiting or exchange student rather than as a degree candidate, or is otherwise enrolled at more than one institution; - (ii) is serving as an extern or apprentice in lieu of attending class; or - (iii) has already received a graduate degree or post-graduate degree in a legal field (e.g., LL.M., J.D., Canadian LL.B., M.Phil.
 (International Law), Juris Master). - (b) Most LL.B. degrees are considered undergraduate degrees.
-Students who are currently pursuing an undergraduate degree in a legal field are not required to obtain special permission under Rule 2.4.
-In addition, students who are currently pursuing, but have not yet completed, their first graduate degree in a legal field are not required to obtain special permission under Rule 2.4.
+Students who are currently pursuing an undergraduate degree in a legal field are not required to obtain special permission.
+In addition, students who are currently pursuing, but have not yet completed, their first graduate degree in a legal field are not required to obtain special permission.